 All of this information is collated and reviewed and used to inform further curriculum developments and provision is adapted accordingly.

-Further information is available from our Curriculum lead Mrs R Perry
+Further information is available from our Quality of Education Lead, Mr R Nicholas.

 Our curriculum consists of the following: